carbon-design-system/carbon/docs/developer-handbook.md

 ## Getting started

-Carbon is built using a collection of packages all built in the same git repository.
+Carbon is built using a collection of packages all built in the same Git repository.
 You might have heard this setup described as a [monorepo](https://en.wikipedia.org/wiki/Monorepo).